10 Important Safety Rules for Camping

 Be aware of carbon monoxide poisoning.
 This gas can come from heaters, lanterns, charcoal grills etc. A build up of carbon monoxide could cause illness and even death and the worst part of it is that humans cannot see it or smell it.
 To prevent carbon monoxide poisoning, do not use any source of heating inside the tent, completely extinguish any fires you may have made, and try to keep gas stoves away from the tent in a safe place.

 Never leave the city to camp without informing a family member or friend as a prevention method.
 Inform them where you are going, where you plan to camp and when you are planning on returning.
 If you are going camping with friends or family, what's left is to have fun!
-So take a look at these fun camping activities for adults!

 If you want to read similar articles to 10 Important Safety Rules for Camping, we recommend you visit our Recreational activities category.